hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/E-BookCreationServices/_index.md

 I love books because they create a stream of income both digitally and traditionally.

 * R300 per page with copy
-* R200 per page with photo
+* R200 per page with a photo
 * Results-based price for marketing

 _Free-post edits apply_